I've always loved creativity. In art and craftwork, I can embroider, knit, crochet, make clothes and earrings, paint, draw, and decorate.

-Make a Set of Matching File Storage Boxes - It's Easy!
+It's Easy to Make a Set of Matching File Storage Boxes!

 Declutter your home and sort out your papers and magazines by creating more storage space using file storage boxes.
-Sometimes, I used to look at my mish-mash collection of old files and piles of papers, gathered over many years and thought it looked like a hideous mess.
+Sometimes, I used to look at my mish-mash collection of old files and piles of papers that has gathered over many years and thought it looked like a hideous mess.

 I could have just bought a matching set of file boxes to organize, but I couldn't find any designs that I particularly liked in the shops.
 I could see that it would be quite easy to cover my own files using wallpaper or gift wrap to create a custom set.

 - Decorative paper or paper you can decorate yourself.
 Wallpaper works best because it is slightly thicker than other paper and helps to strengthen the box.
 Gift wrap also works, and plain paper can be decorated with pictures or used to make a collage.

 - Craft glue or wallpaper paste.
 I'd recommend Mod Podge, as it's an excellent all-purpose craft glue which not only sticks but also gives a protective transparent sheen when you paint it over a surface.

 - Scissors.
 I recommend a scissor set with different edge designs to create unique designs!